libsdl-org/SDL/docs/README-winrt.md

     8.1 editions of Windows, however they will not be able to take advantage of 8.1-specific features.
   - Visual C++ 2013 can only create app projects that target 8.1 versions of Windows, which do NOT run on 8.0 devices.
-An optional Visual Studio add-in, "Tools for Maintaining Store apps for Windows 8", allows projects that are created with Visual C++ 2012, which target 8.0 versions of Windows, to be loaded and built with Visual C++ 2013.
-More details on this can be found at the following web pages:
+An optional Visual Studio add-in, "Tools for Maintaining Store apps for Windows 8", allows projects that are created with Visual C++ 2012, which can create Windows 8.0 apps, to be loaded and built with non-Express editions of Visual C++ 2013.
+More details on targeting different versions of Windows can found at the following web pages:
       - [Develop apps by using Visual Studio 2013](http://msdn.microsoft.com/en-us/library/windows/apps/br211384.aspx)
       - [To add the Tools for Maintaining Store apps for Windows 8](http://msdn.microsoft.com/en-us/library/windows/apps/dn263114.aspx#AddMaintenanceTools)
 * A valid Microsoft account - This requirement is not imposed by SDL, but